 - Time Needed: 3 hours

 - Route: Santiago del Teide (930 m) – Degollada de la Mesa (1247 m) – Pico Verde (1318 m) – Cruz de Hilda – Masca (620 m)

-- Where to Stay: Santiago del Teide, or Los Gigantes
+- Where to Stay: Casa Fina in Santiago del Teide, or Royal Sun Resort in Los Gigantes

 The point-to-point hike from the town of Santiago del Teide to the village of Masca is something you’ve got to prioritize during your visit to Tenerife.
 What starts as a slow and honestly unspectacular ascent becomes a marvelous introduction to the Teno Mountains.
 As soon as we finished the hike, we wanted to do it all over again.

 Like so many hikes in Tenerife, the trailhead is a bit inconspicuous.
 There’s no parking directly at the trailhead, so you’ll need to park along TF-82, just a bit north of the town center.
 From here, follow the main road (TF-82) for a few minutes to this location: 28°18′10.88″N 16°48′59.09″W (28.303022, -16.816413).
 From the right-hand bend in the road, the trail veers left.

 The first stretch of this hike is marked by a nearly 400-meter ascent to Degollada de la Mesa, the col between Big and Little Gala.
 From the col, you can take a small detour to the top of Little Gala, aka Pico Verde (highly recommended).
 From Pico Verde, you’ll have a birds-eye view of Masca and the serpentine TF-436.
 Phenomenal!